umd-lhcb/ut-hw-doc/docs/burnin/dcb_operations.md

    inspection, checking the backplane connector for damage.

 2. One by one, plug DCBs into the crate, lifting the power wires out of the way.

+    !!! info
         Slots 10 and 11 are unused, I recommend starting with Slot 9 on the left when facing the DCB.

-As you plug in each DCB, also plug the pull-up harness into the FFC connector of the Master GBTx (third from the top when plugged into the crate).
-After connecting each FFC, power on the appropriate Rigol channel and check that the current consumption increases by ~0.15A, then power it off.
+    1. As you plug in each DCB, also plug the pull-up harness into the FFC connector of the Master GBTx (third from the top when plugged into the crate).
+    2. After connecting each FFC, power on the appropriate Rigol channel and check that the current consumption increases by ~0.15A, then power it off.
-   If not, re-seat the FFC cable.
+    3. If not, re-seat the FFC cable.
 Power off the Rigol when all FFCs are successfully connected.

 3. After all DCBs are in the crate and the pull-up harnesses are successfully connected, connect the optical fibers to the Master GBTx mezzanines (third from the top when plugged into the crate).

+    !!! info
         The fiber bundles are labeled 0-4 and 5-9, and the individual fibers are numbered from 1-12 in each bundle.

-Start with (1,2) for DCB 0, with 1 on top.
-Proceed with (3,4) etc. with the lower odd numbered fiber always on top.
-Fibers 11 and 12 are not used, so start over with (1,2) from the second bundle at DCB 5.
+    1. Start with (1,2) for DCB 0, with 1 on top.
+    2. Proceed with (3,4) etc. with the lower odd numbered fiber always on top.
+    3. Fibers 11 and 12 are not used, so start over with (1,2) from the second bundle at DCB 5.

 4. Once all fibers are connected, power on Maraton channels 0, 1, and 12 and verify that the LEDs are on in the bottom SBC.
 Directions [here](./burnin_sw_setup.md#controlling-the-psu-maraton-with-curl)